Bearing (mechanical): Types

-By far, the most common bearing is the plain bearing, a bearing which uses surfaces in rubbing contact, often with a lubricant such as oil or graphite.
+By far, the most common bearing is the plain bearing, a bearing that uses surfaces in rubbing contact, often with a lubricant such as oil or graphite.
 A plain bearing may or may not be a discrete device.
 It may be nothing more than the bearing surface of a hole with a shaft passing through it, or of a planar surface that bears another (in these cases, not a discrete device); or it may be a layer of bearing metal either fused to the substrate (semi-discrete) or in the form of a separable sleeve (discrete).
-With suitable lubrication, plain bearings often give entirely acceptable accuracy, life, and friction at minimal cost.
+With suitable lubrication, plain bearings often give acceptable accuracy, life, and friction at minimal cost.
 Therefore, they are very widely used.

 However, there are many applications where a more suitable bearing can improve efficiency, accuracy, service intervals, reliability, speed of operation, size, weight, and costs of purchasing and operating machinery.

-Thus, there are many types of bearings, with varying shape, material, lubrication, principle of operation, and so on.
+Thus, many types of bearings have varying shapes, materials, lubrication, principle of operation, and so on.